Datarch/GetCleanData_CourseProject/README.md

 # GetCleanData_CourseProject

+## Getting and Cleaning Data Course Project

-This repo contains 3 files, as result of the Getting and Cleaning Data Course Project:
+This repo contains 3 files, as result of the project work:

 * 'run_analysis.R' script, which collects, works with, cleans a data set and prepare tidy data that can be used for later analysis.
 * 'CookBook.md' file, which describes the variables and their transformation used in the run_analysis.R script.